HyunchangOh/EnhancerX/README.md

 * Subsampling
 As there are much more non-enhancers than enhancers, subsampling has been performed to tackle this imbalance (subsampling ratio 1:1)
+---

 ### Plots
 Vingron plots are distribution plots of enhancer-feature / promoter-feature distances which were used to justify the use of our feature engineering involving 1D and 3D distances.
+Also contains various statistical tests for hypothesis testing: if the samples (distances) drawn from distributions from different chromosomes are indeed from different chromosomes, or in other words, are the distributions different enough to be called different?

+Statistical Tests include:
+* Chi Square Test
+* Mann Whitney Test
+* Kolmogorov Smirnov Test
+Note that Mann-Whitney test was the valid and applicable test to be selected.

-Also contains 'FeatureAnalysis.py' which calculates the most contributing features and plot them for tree-like learning algorithms.
+Also contains 'contributing_feature/' which calculates the most contributing features and plot them for tree-like learning algorithms.

-For further information for the plots, refer to the README in this directory.
+---

 ### Model
 For more details on the model directory and finally selected models, refer to the README in the model directory.